 An Aid for Addictive Thinking

 As you think about your hobbies throughout the day, this also keeps you from stressing about recovery, addiction, and relapse.
-In this way, hobbies help aid in anxiety by keeping you from overthinking and replacing negative thoughts with ones that are more positive and productive.
+In this way, hobbies help reduce anxiety by keeping you from overthinking and replacing negative thoughts with more positive and productive ones.

 Heal Your Healthy Reward System